smguilia/overview-1/shared-responsibility.md

 <dl>
   <dt>Data</dt>
-  <dd>Customer-owned content that includes all data managed and controlled by the customer, such as information stored into volumes, files, and databases hosted on IBM cloud resources and data processed, stored and logged by the client applications hosted on IBM cloud.
-It doesn't include client metadata, the information used by IBM to provide services to the customer and support and operate the client account, services, and resources that are always considered to be shared responsibility between client and IBM.
+  <dd>Customer-owned content that includes all data managed and controlled by the customer, such as information stored into volumes, files, and databases hosted on {{site.data.keyword.cloud_notm}} resources and data processed, stored and logged by the client applications hosted on {{site.data.keyword.cloud_notm}}.
+It doesn't include client metadata, the information used by {{site.data.keyword.IBM_notm}} to provide services to the customer and support and operate the client account, services, and resources that are always considered to be shared responsibility between client and {{site.data.keyword.IBM_notm}}.
 </dd>
   <dt>Applications</dt>
   <dd>Customer-owned software components, such as executables, web applications, middleware, frameworks, libraries, and any other software packages deployed by the clients that they developed or acquired by third parties and they deploy in {{site.data.keyword.cloud_notm}}.</dd>
   <dt>Operating systems</dt>
   <dd>The operating system software and configuration deployed in virtual or bare metal servers, such as Linux, Windows, or similar to the ones provided in [stock images](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-images)</dd>
 <dt>Virtual and bare metal servers</dt>
-  <dd>The virtual or bare metal servers ordered and managed through IBM Cloud services     </dd>
+  <dd>The virtual or bare metal servers ordered and managed through {{site.data.keyword.cloud_notm}} services     </dd>
  <dt>Virtual storage</dt>
   <dd>The block, file or Object Storage buckets ordered and managed through {{site.data.keyword.cloud_notm}}.</dd>
  <dt>Virtual network</dt>